Do The Work

 After receiving the following letter from Justin, I immediately invited all Certified Facilitators to specifically be available for all the people whom Justin and many of us care about so deeply.
 Certified Facilitators, please go to the Helpline and volunteer your time to those people wanting help through their recent tragedy.
 For those of you wanting help, please go here.
 Our facilitators are here to support you on the Helpline, free of charge.

-Thank you, Justin, on behalf of everyone who understands the suffering that grief and fear can bring, and on behalf of all of us at the Institute for The Work, our gratitude for the invitation to serve peace.
+Thank you, Justin, on behalf of everyone who understands the suffering that grief and fear can bring, and on behalf of all of us at the Institute for The Work of Byron Katie, our gratitude for the invitation to serve peace.

 In the interest of peace and the end of suffering,